FFormoso/TransasctionsHub/README.md

 ## Installation
 ### Cloning the repository
-Clone the repository to a local directory or download the source code as ZIP
+Clone the repository to your local machine or download the source code as a ZIP file.
 ```bash
 git clone https://github.com/FFormoso/TransasctionsHub.git
 ```

 ### Setting the configuration
-Rename the file `.env.example` on `/Deployment/Development/` to `.env`
+Rename the `.env.example` file located under `/Deployment/Development/` to `.env`.
 ```bash
 mv ./Deployment/Development/.env.example ./Deployment/Development/.env
 ```
-And set an appropriate value for each environment variable inside it
+Set appropriate values for each environment variable in the `.env` file as required.

-If you are going to deploy it from the IDE, have to set the `Users Secrets` for both projects.
-On JetBrains Rider, `Right click on a project > Tools > .NET User Secrets`
+If you plan to deploy directly from the IDE, you must configure `User Secrets` for both projects.
+In JetBrains Rider: **Right-click on a project → Tools → .NET User Secrets.**

 #### Example user secrets

-JobService
+**JobService**
 ```json
 {
   "ConnectionStrings": {